mauriciobonvin/Depixelate_images/README.md

 ## Usage

 1. Data Preparation:
-Prepare your training and validation datasets.
+Prepare the training and validation datasets.
 The datasets should include pairs of input images, target images, and corresponding known arrays.

 2. Training:
 Utilize the training loop to train the SecondCNN model.